telerik/xaml-docs/controls/radgridview/columns/overview.md

 * __Frozen columns__ - find out how to [freeze/unfreeze]({%slug gridview-columns-frozen-columns%}) columns or how to [disable]({%slug gridview-columns-frozen-columns%}) this functionality.

+* RadGridView will auto-generate columns for the following types:
+* String
+* Boolean
+* DateTime

 # See Also